Madonna di Campiglio, Italy: Family Ski Guide

 We could not confirm a family pass discount in our research data.
 Multi-day pricing follows a standard structure with marginal daily reductions, but savings remain modest until you reach eight-plus days.

 What does save money: the resort's Starpass dynamic pricing system.
-According to ski.it, prices fluctuate by date, early season (late November to mid-December) and late-season promo weeks in March and April are meaningfully cheaper than the January, February peak.
+According to ski.it, prices fluctuate by date, early season (late November to mid-December) and late-season promo weeks in March and April are meaningfully cheaper than the January to February peak.
 Buying online in advance locks in lower rates.

 And one genuine rarity: Scuola Sci Adamello Brenta runs a Free Ski Day each December, most recently advertised for December 13, 2025, offering two-hour group lessons at no cost for both children and adults.